espacesociety/espacesociety.github.io/_macropedia/ether.md

 First concern and ether provides in security.
 Those administrators I mentioned aren't always so careful to restrict access.
 Even if they are, there are ways of snooping on their signals and breaking into the network.

-The second cocern is from the other perspective.
+The second concern is from the other perspective.
 Ethers make it easy to communicate quickly, so military operations in urban or civilized areas must take them into account.
 Often this takes the form of disabling the Ether.
 Being electro-magnetic in nature, this is not particularly difficult.

 In some cases Ethers can be used to remotely control vehicles, facilities, or even weaponry.
 However, most heavily-populated areas have restrictions on this.
 This occurs more frequently in marginally populated areas.